polettix/skfold/DESIGN.md

 - The `$config->{'target-dir'}` is created and set as the base for the newly minted project

-- The structure of the target directory is described inside key `skeleton`.
+- The structure of the target directory is described inside key `files`.
   This is an *array of hashes*, containing:

     - `source`: (optional) a [Template::Perlish][] template in the `templates/` directory.
 If missing, the destination represents